 On that note, Southwest Rapid Rewards is my favorite point program, partially because I have the Chase Rapid Rewards Credit Card.
 When I signed up for the credit card, they had a promotion for 50k points if you spent a specific dollar amount in three months.
 With rent, utilities, and wine, that was 100% attainable.
 With that 50k points, I was able to start with a strong foundation, and I’ve been flying for free ever since.

 The trick is to wait for a sale, which they have monthly.
 Southwest, in my opinion, has the best bang for your point buck.
-They regularly have one-way flights from Las Vegas to California for $49; that’s equal to around 2k points!
+They regularly have one-way flights from Las Vegas to California for $49, equal to around 2k points!
 Play your cards right, and you’ll fly free for eternity.

 If you don’t have or want the credit card, you still earn points from flights flown, rental cars, and hotel stays.
 I highly recommend checking Southwest for all travel plans before other sites.
 This has saved me thousands!